All households in York have fortnightly recycling collections; watch our video to find out more about the 'York

-the types of waste we collect at your address
+- the types of waste we collect at your address

-> You should put your recycling out, at the front edge or your property (unless otherwise stated in the online waste calendar) between 7.00pm on the day before collection, and 7.00am on your collection day.
-Do not put your rubbish out at any other time.
+You should put your recycling out, at the front edge or your property (unless otherwise stated in the online waste calendar) between 7.00pm on the day before collection, and 7.00am on your collection day.
+Do not put your recycling out at any other time.

-> How we collect recycling
+How we collect recycling

-> Our collection crews work in teams and may split collections between different vehicles.
+Our collection crews work in teams and may split collections between different vehicles.
 You may experience 2 collections several hours apart.

-> If you have your own containers for your own household recycling you must separate your recycling and sort it for collections.
+If you have your own containers for your own household recycling you must still separate your recycling and sort it for collections.

-> We accept boxes containing mixed plastic, tins and glass.
+We accept boxes containing mixed plastic, tins, glass and foil.

-> Paper and cardboard must be kept separate from other materials.
+Paper and cardboard must be kept separate from other materials.

-> - please crush cans where possible, to save space
+- wash and squash plastics, and crush cans, to save space

-> - ensure glass jars and bottles are rinsed clean and are free from food waste
+- ensure glass jars, bottles and foil are rinsed clean and are free from food waste

-> - do not present broken glass for recycling, dispose of this safely in household waste
+- do not present broken glass for recycling, dispose of this safely in household waste

-> - keep paper and cardboard separate from other materials
+- keep paper and cardboard separate from other materials

-> Recycling will continue to be fully co-mingled in a few areas, with all recyclables collected together by our crews.
+Recycling will continue to be fully co-mingled in a few areas, with all recyclables collected together by our crews.
 These materials are still recycled and you must continue to separate paper and cardboard from other waste materials.
 This makes it easier for the crews to quickly check for non-recyclable materials.

-> See further information about what you can recycle at the kerbside.
+See further information about what you can recycle at the kerbside.